 Return-window connection test

-Run this as soon as the headset arrives, while the order is eligible under the displayed seller and marketplace terms.
+Run these checks as soon as the headset arrives, while the order is eligible under the displayed seller and marketplace terms.
 Keep every box, adapter, bag, label, and manual, and record the unboxing.

 - Cold start: restart the computer, then connect or pair without relying on yesterday’s state.